brettz9/eslint-plugin-query/README.md

     <https://github.com/sindresorhus/eslint-plugin-unicorn/issues/238>,
     and <https://github.com/eslint/eslint/issues/11747>.
     1. Would ideally allow sorting (see <https://eslint.org/docs/developer-guide/working-with-custom-formatters#using-rule-metadata>?)
-    1. Also lint to ensure internal code has an actual date format.
+    1. Also lint to ensure even unexpired to-dos have an actual date format (see Unicorn to-do rule).
+Could use `jsdoc/match-description` if Unicorn isn't supporting (and option to it to show text of description so can be used in queries, also for other rules?).
-1. Add separate rules (all supporting range queries) for date-aware `@since`, semver-aware `@version`, integer-aware `@variation`.
+1. Add separate rules (all supporting range queries) for semver-aware `@since` or `@version`, integer-aware `@variation`, (and date-aware abilities for tags indicated in options (e.g., if one defined `@date`).